-From a RTSJ perspective, the following distinctions are useful by the underlying platform (which may be controllable at the platform level).
+From a RTSJ perspective, the following distinctions are useful

+• The first-level interrupt handlers are the code that the platform executes in response to the hardware interrupts (or traps).
+A first-level interrupt is assumed to be executed at an execution eligibility (priority) and by a processor dictated by the underlying platform (which may be controllable at the platform level).
 On some RTSJ implementations it will not be possible to write Java code for these handlers.
 Implementations that do enable Java-level handlers may restrict the code that can be written.
 For example, the handler code should not suspend itself or throw unhandled exceptions.
 The RTSJ 2.0 optional InterruptServiceRoutine class supports first level interrupt handling.